JMeneley/ENGG4000_Firmware/README.md

 # ENGG4000-Firmware

 ## Setup
-- Create github account and clone this repo https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository
+- Create github account and clone this repo (instructions: https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)
-- Learn how to work with git https://developer.ibm.com/tutorials/d-learn-workings-git/
+- Learn how to work with git
+  - Conceptual explanation of Git: https://developer.ibm.com/tutorials/d-learn-workings-git/
+  - How to work with Github: https://guides.github.com/activities/hello-world/
 - Install Psoc Creator https://www.cypress.com/products/psoc-creator-integrated-design-environment-ide
 - Follow the setup instructions in the videos at https://www.cypress.com/training/psoc-101-video-tutorial-series-how-use-arm-cortex-m4-based-psoc-6 (Chapter 1 will be helpful for setting up the environment, Chapter 2 will be helpful for learning about all the features of the chip, and Chapter 3 gives a deep-dive into BLE)